all

 • energy_diagrams (optional) – diagram payloads with labels, energies_kcal, energies_au, ylabel, and image paths.

-summary.yaml intentionally omits the formatted tables and filesystem tree that appear in summary.log.
+summary.json intentionally omits the formatted tables and filesystem tree that appear in summary.log.

 Notes

-• Reference PDB templates for merging are derived automatically from the original inputs; the explicit --ref-full-pdb option of path-search is intentionally hidden in this wrapper.
+• Reference PDB templates for merging are derived automatically from the original inputs; the explicit --ref-full-pdb option of path-search is hidden in this wrapper.

 • Convergence presets: --thresh defaults to gau; --thresh-post defaults to baker.